noy-sternlicht/Debatable-Intelligence/README.md

 ## Data

-We use a subsection of 631 speeches from the Project Debater [evaluation dataset](https://huggingface.co/datasets/ibm-research/debate_speeches).
+We use a subsection of 631 speeches from [Project Debater](https://www.nature.com/articles/s41586-021-03215-w)'s [evaluation dataset](https://huggingface.co/datasets/ibm-research/debate_speeches).
 This section is available at `data.csv`.
 The file contains the following fields:

 * `id`: The unique identifier for the speech.